Descriptive Statistics Statistical Dispersion Data Spread 25 min read Updated Aug 17, 2026

 The intuition behind n−1

 When you use a sample to calculate variance, you first compute the sample mean (x̄) from that same sample.
-This costs you one degree of freedom — the deviations from x̄ must sum to zero by definition, so knowing n−1 of them automatically determines the last.
+This costs one degree of freedom — the deviations from x̄ must sum to zero by definition, so knowing n−1 of them automatically determines the last.
 Dividing by n−1 accounts for this constraint and produces an unbiased estimate of the true population variance.
-Dividing by n would systematically underestimate it.

-Think of it this way: if you have 5 data points and you already used those same 5 points to calculate the mean, only 4 data points are truly "free" to vary independently.
+If you have 5 data points and used those same 5 points to calculate the mean, only 4 data points are truly "free" to vary independently.
 That is why the denominator is 4, not 5.
-As sample size grows, n and n−1 become nearly identical — which is why large samples make this distinction less consequential.
+As sample size grows, n and n−1 converge — which is why large samples make this distinction less consequential.
+For a deep derivation, see the degrees of freedom guide.

 📋